sinteur/Rocket.Chat.Monitoring/README.md

 This is only a basic "starter" dashboard that we included.
 It has many of the useful Rocket.Chat application level metrics, API call and resource consumption metrics, and NodeJS based metrics.

-You are likely only to need a subset of these dashboards and can customize it to your needs.
+You are likely only to need a subset of the panels on the dashboards and can customize it to your needs.
 You are encouraged to study the [grafana dashboard design documentation](https://grafana.com/docs/grafana/latest/features/dashboard/dashboards/) and customize or create your own.
 Please consider contributing any useful dashboards that you create back to this project.